 But I’m getting ahead of myself.
-Before going into that in more details, I first need to establish some internal workings of the NGINX webserver.
+Before going into that in more details, I first need to establish some internal workings of the Nginx web server.

 $request_uri which contains the original URL as requested by the client including the path and query arguments.

 $request_uri variable (the cache key) and serve the client a cached copy of the resource if one exist.
-If the resource can’t be served from the cache, NGINX will pass on the
+If the resource can’t be served from the cache, Nginx will pass on the

-By default, even with the merge_slashes option enabled, NGINX will not modify the request URL as used for caching or the URL sent through the proxy nor the response coming back through from the origin server.
+merge_slashes option enabled, Nginx will not modify the request URL as used for caching or the URL sent through the proxy nor the response coming back through from the origin server.
 So far, everything is humming along nicely.